scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 ### DynamoDB

-To create Scalar DL schema in Cosmos DB, update the following configuration in [schema-loading-custom-values](../conf/schema-loading-custom-values.yaml)
+To create Scalar DL schema in DynamoDB, update the following configuration in [schema-loading-custom-values](../conf/schema-loading-custom-values.yaml)

 * You can skip configuring the `username` and `password` while using the [Create Kubernetes Secrets](#create-kubernetes-secrets) section.